offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    Modifiers are also sometimes referred to as specifiers.

- * `{bm} fold expression` - Exhaustively applies a binary operator to the contents of a parameter pack and return the final result.
+ * `{bm} fold expression` - Exhaustively applies a binary operator to the contents of a parameter pack and returns the final result.

     ```c++
     template<typename...
 R>